Do you love or hate Mother’s Day?

 8. Be willing to do the work.
 Mothers indirectly teach their daughters how to treat them.
 And, mothers also set examples for how daughters will allow themselves to be treated.
 So, in order to improve the Mother-Daughter bond the mother has to do more of the work.
 Sadly, this is a task some mothers, like Gloria, seem unwilling to accept.

 As a woman and as mediator, I am intrigued by how the mother-daughter bond can bring both conflict and contentment.
 Many of us struggle with the relationship that we share with our mothers and many of us struggle with the relationships that we share with our daughters.
 For many women, the mother-daughter connection is life’s most demoralizing relationship.
 However, our powerful and primal mother-daughter relationships can bring us unique insight and understanding.
 Mothers and daughters often serve as mirrors for each other.
 We teach our daughters to be women and we shape their lives by giving them our ideas about love, family, work, and connection.
 Ultimately, the things we would like to change in our daughters are frequently the things we dislike most about ourselves.
 So, take a long look in the mirror before you tell your daughter anything.
-And, then next year, you might just have a Happy Mother’s Day.
+And, the holidays (AND Mother’s Day!) will be a time you look forward to.